ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | KEEP timestamp, client_ip, http_method, request_path, status_code, user_agent
 ```

 Now close the flyout and execute the generated ES|QL.

-If you don't see the parsed fields in the result, use the exemplary ES|QL shown above and re-run the query.
+# Is this affecting all APIs?

 Let's make use of these parsed fields to break down status_code by request_path to see if this is affecting only a specific API?